m5stack/m5-docs/docs/en/unit/cardkb.md

 ## Description

-**<mark>CardKB</mark>** is a unit can achieve QWERTY full keyboard.
+**CardKB** is a unit can implement a full-featured  QWERTY keyboard.
+Consider that you want make some cool stuff that require keyboard typing and interaction, but M5 core it self just have 3 buttons, here comes the flexible and powerful CardKB unit.

 It also can achieve button combination(Sym+Key, Shift+Key, Fn+Key) and output richer key value.
-This unit communicates with M5Core through GROVE A port(IIC interface), and it's IIC address is 0x5F.
+This unit communicates with M5Core through GROVE A port(IIC interface).
+Address is 0x5F.

 **1. Button combination description:**